7 Eating Disorder Symptoms That Have Nothing to Do With Weight

 People tend to think of body shape first when they think of eating disorders—but experts say there are numerous subtle signs that someone has an unhealthy relationship to food.

 The biggest myth “is that eating disorders are all about people’s concern with appearance,” says Zucker.
 “But I really think that’s the thing that leads people astray.
 These are really disorders of the self.”
 Often the conditions are about trying to take a measure of control in a world that feels out of their control.
+There are also often misconceptions about the way someone who has an eating disorder may look, but according to ANAD, less than 6% of people with eating disorders are diagnosed as “underweight.”
+That means anyone of any size may be struggling.

 Eating disorders can be potentially life-threatening or have long-lasting effects on an individual’s health, according to the National Institute of Mental Health.
 For example, anorexia can lead to health conditions such as anemia, malnutrition, or low blood pressure, while binge eating can damage self-esteem while raising the risk of weight gain and heart disease. shame, secret eating, and frequent dieting.
 It’s important to remember that not all eating disorders lead to extreme weight loss—or gain.
 Learn more about spotting eating disorder symptoms that have nothing to do with weight.